-A designated member of the senior leadership team has the role of Educational Visits Co-ordinator (EVC).
-He/she can give advice about all aspects trips and visits and will have appropriate training and knowledge of the Evolve system.
-He/she has copies of relevant documentation from the DfE and other agencies.
+A designated member of the senior leadership team has the role of Educational Visits Coordinator (EVC).
+He/she can give advice about all aspects of trips and visits and will have appropriate training and knowledge of the EVOLVE system.
+This is an online system for recording, planning and risk assessing trips that is commonly used in educational establishments.
+He/she has copies of relevant documents from DfE and other agencies.
 Staff are asked to consult as fully as possible with the EVC before, during, and after a trip, visit or placement.
 Feedback from trips, visits and placements are an important mechanism for ensuring against future incidents.
-Staff must complete a Trip Information Form for approval from the senior team.
+Staff must complete an EVOLVE Trip Pack for approval from the senior team.
 The EVC must therefore be notified of all occasions when a student or group of students leave UTC premises, either accompanied by members of staff, to meet members of staff at a prearranged location or to travel alone to visits, trips or placements.
 This forms a key part of the duty of care we owe to students.
-It is not easy to give a definitive list of such out-of-school activities but examples include trips to employer organisations, museums, galleries and theatres; trips to educational conferences, both in the evenings and at weekends, residential trips such as skiing holidays, and all sports fixtures and sports tours.
-If staff are in doubt about the nature of a trip or visit then they should seek the advice of the EVC.
+It is not easy to give a definitive list of such out-of-school activities, but examples include trips to employer organisations, museums, galleries and theatres; trips to educational conferences, both in the evenings and at weekends, residential trips such as skiing holidays, and all sports fixtures and sports tours.
+If staff are in doubt about the nature of a trip or visit, then they should seek the advice of the EVC.

-All staff must complete a NE Futures UTC Trip Information Form before departing on a trip, visit or placement.
+All staff must complete a NE Futures UTC Trip Pack on EVOLVE before departing on a trip, visit or placement.
 The EVC must also give permission before any trip can take place.
-Staff wishing to organise a trip must complete a Trip Proposal Form and submit it as far in advance as possible.
 After the calendar has been checked for clashes, and after the senior team have been consulted where relevant, the EVC will give approval for 'routine' day trips.

-Experienced members of staff can lead a trip.
+Experienced staff can lead the journey.
 Newly qualified members of staff will need a more experienced member of staff to share leadership of the trip.
 Any residential trips or visits likely to have a significant impact on the day-to-day running of the UTC need to be approved by the EVC in consultation with the senior team.
 Staff must not spend any money or inform students or parents that a trip or visit is going ahead until it has been formally approved.